 “ZHENNI LI, A BRILLIANT, SOPHISTICATED, AND VERSATILE MASTER OF PIANO” --HELSINGIN SANOMAT

 Highlights of the ‘17/18 season include debut recitals in Carnegie Hall’s Zankel Hall and the Berlin Philharmonie and her CD recording debut “Mélancholie” on the Steinway & Sons label.
 Featuring works by Schumann, Lourié and Bartók, Li's playing was lauded by the Art Music Lounge as "...extremely expressive...with a smoldering undercurrent that reaches deep inside the notes...a fascinating album, one that points to an artist with a deep emotional commitment to the music she is playing."
-Upcoming projects include a concerto appearance with the Fairbanks Symphony Orchestra, Knoxville Symphony Orchestra, recitals at Philadelphia’s American Philosophical Society, Oregon's Portland Piano International, Rhode Island's Jamestown Piano Association and North of History in New York, as well as a recording project "Une lettre" of the works of Sergei Bortkiewicz for the Steinway & Sons label.
+Upcoming projects include a concerto appearance with the National Symphony Orchestra of Dominican Republic, Fairbanks Symphony Orchestra, Knoxville Symphony Orchestra, recitals at New York’s Steinway Hall, Philadelphia’s American Philosophical Society, Oregon's Portland Piano International, Rhode Island's Jamestown Piano Association, as well as a recording project "Une lettre" of the works of Sergei Bortkiewicz for the Steinway & Sons label.
 A passionate advocate of new music, she will be giving the world premiere of works by Renee Favand-See (“Growing”) and Samuel Zyman (“Restless”).
 Recent engagements include recitals at the Smithsonian Museum in Washington, D.C., McGill University and the University of Washington, performances of Beethoven’s Concerto No. 4 with the Bergen Philharmonic Orchestra under the baton of Edward Gardner, Beethoven’s Concerto No. 2 and Rachmaninoff’s Concerto No. 3 with McGill Symphony Orchestra under Maestro Alexis Hauser and the NYCA Symphony Orchestra under Eduard Zilberkant, and Beethoven’s Concerto No. 5 with the Waterloo-Cedar Falls Symphony with Jason Weinberger.
 She also gave solo recitals in Philadelphia, Montréal and China, performed in collaborations with the Jasper and New Orford String Quartets, and appeared as a guest artist for the New York Philharmonic Symposium on Stravinsky with conductor Valery Gergiev.

 “ZHENNI LI FOUND THE QUIRKY HARMONIC SENSIBILITY AND STRANGE BEAUTY OF SCHUMANN WITH NATURAL EASE, WITH ESPECIALLY INCISIVE DRAWING OUT OF INNER VOICES." —BROAD STREET REVIEW